 • The order status - Placed | e-mail:

-• The customer gets an e-mail that shop has received their order with all details included
+• The customer gets an e-mail that the shop has received their order with all details included

-• The shop gets an email with the notification about receiving a new order
+• The shop gets an email with a notification about receiving a new order

 • The order status - Waiting for review | e-mail:

-• The customer gets an email that status has been changed
+• The customer gets an email that the shop has received his submittal.

-• The shop gets an email that the order status has been changed from previous order status to current
+• The shop gets an email that the order needs reviewing.

 • The order status - Firm offer sent | e-mail:

-• The customer gets an email that manufacturing offer is ready and a link to invoice
+• The customer gets an email that the manufacturing offer is ready with a link to the invoice

-• The shop gets an email that the order status has been changed from previous order status to current
+• The shop gets an email that the order status has been changed from "Waiting for review" to "Firm offer sent.

 • The order status - PO provided | e-mail:

-• The shop gets an email that the order status has been changed from previous order status to current
+• The shop gets an email that the order status has been changed from previous order status to "PO provided"

 • The order status - Waiting for payment | e-mail: